bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 }
 ```

-You can inherit and call the contructor function in three ways:
+You can inherit and call the constructor function in three ways:

 ```solidity
 pragma solidity ^0.5.3;